From D1 to Mom of 3: Laura Durfee’s Still in the Game

 What is one fun thing about you that we may not know yet?

 I'm a total thrill-seeker who loves a good time, especially surrounded by people!
-If you ask me to do something, I very rarely say ?no.?
-Dinner and drinks, I?m in!
+If you ask me to do something, I very rarely say "no." Dinner and drinks, I'm in!
 A concert or trip - when do we leave?
-I've even been skydiving, so I think God knew exactly
+I've even been skydiving, so I think God knew exactly what He was doing when He gave me three boys!

 What advice would you give to someone who is hesitant to try CrossFit?